IronCityCoder/hasher/README.md

 - **o** is a switch for scanning the path.
 You can choose the output type (csv or txt).
 - **--type** for added filtering, you can only read or scan a certain file type (png, txt, etc).
 - **--hash** like type, you can filter a specific hash when searching a report or directory.

+### Testing

+Unit testing is done through pytest in the included `test_hasher.py` file.
+As of now unit testing is only used for reading out a report.
+I will start working on tests for scanning and expanding the current tests.
+An example .csv file has been uploaded to be used with the testing program.
+Move to the directory your code is in and run `py.test` and it will detect the testing file and run it.